isabellegoralsky/cs174a-project/README.md

       - Mem leaks?
     - Crash on generating '0' in line 556 col 68??
   - Fix collisions
-    - Kinda go thru the wall rn (banana, watermelon?)
+    - Kinda go thru the wall rn (banana, watermelon? spawns outside)
     - Sometimes randomly start orbiting each other
   - Improve recipes
     - More variation in amounts/ingredients, once we have more fruit